Implications of a rapidly varying FRB in a globular cluster of M81: Time-averaged Luminosity density

 We show the FRB luminosity density contributed by each of these three subclasses of objects in Fig. \ref{fig:luminosity-density}.
 We find that the data is consistent with the picture that all three subclasses of FRB sources contribute a similar luminosity density of the order $10^{36}\rm\, erg\, s^{-1}\, Gpc^{-3}$.
-This is likely a coincidence without a physical reason, because the time-averaged luminosity of the most active repeaters (R3-like) is 6-7 orders of magnitude higher than that of the least active repeaters (SGR-like).
+This is likely a coincidence without a physical reason other than the statistical properties of the FRB population, because the time-averaged luminosity of the most active repeaters (R3-like) is 6-7 orders of magnitude higher than that of the least active repeaters (SGR-like).
+It can be shown that this coincidence is not due to selection bias.
+For a fluence-limited survey, the typical energy of detected bursts from a source at distance $D$ scales as $E_{\rm frb}\propto D^2$.
+Since we are considering the nearest member of each class of sources, the inferred source number density scales as $\nobs\propto D^{-3}$.
+The inferred luminosity density is given by $\mathcal{L}\simeq \mc{R}_{\rm rep}(>E_{\rm frb}) E_{\rm frb} \nobs$, where $\mc{R}_{\rm rep}(>E_{\rm frb})$ is the cumulative repeating rate above energy $E_{\rm frb}$.
+For $\mc{R}_{\rm rep}(>E_{\rm frb})\propto E_{\rm frb}^{-\alpha}\propto D^{-2\alpha}$, we obtain $\mathcal{L}\propto D^{-1-2\alpha}$.
+Since all known repeaters show a decreasing repeating rate with burst energy (and $\alpha\simeq 1$ has been inferred from previous FRB population studies, see footnote\footref{fn:alpha}), one would necessarily conclude that the luminosity density $\mathcal{L}$ inferred from the nearest source rapidly decreases with its distance.
+Thus, observational bias alone would give rise to $\mc{L}(\mbox{M81-FRB})/\mc{L}(\mbox{R3})\simeq (149\mr{Mpc}/3.6\mr{Mpc})^{1+2\alpha}\ggg 1$, which is in disagreement with eqs. (\ref{eq:mcL_M81FRB}) and (\ref{eq:mcL_R3}) even when Poisson errors are considered.
 We conclude that the cosmological FRB rate likely has roughly equal contributions from sources across a very broad range of repeating rates.
 If the luminosity density distribution is indeed flat, suppose we find a single burst at a cosmological distance of $\sim$1 Gpc, it is equally likely that it came from a prolific repeater (from which we expect detections of repetitions) or that it was from a much less active source (from which no detection of repetitions is expected under a reasonable follow-up effort).
-When Poisson fluctuations are properly taken into account, we find $\mc{L}(\mbox{M81-FRB})/\mc{L}(\rm ASKAP)\gtrsim 1\%$.
-When other sources with time-averaged luminosities different from the M81-FRB are taken into account, we conclude that FRB sources from old stellar population contribute at least a few percent of the total FRB rate.